jdoleary/Spellmasons/docs/TasksCurrent.md

 - What to do with disconnected players when it goes to the next level?
 - Fix rejoining hack where people can just rejoin if they're dead to come back
 # Features
+- **important**Allow multiplayer game restart after wipe
+    - All players return to lobby after 10 seconds
+    - cleans up underworld
+    - Currently it just lets you exit to main menu but if you rejoin the game it still exists with everyone dead in it
 - In marketing, emphasize that it's turn based
     - Why this game might not be for you
 - how to show how much damage a queued spell will do